Oscillations of atomic energy levels induced by QCD axion dark matter

 Claimed short-term stability of transition frequency is $\sim 3\times 10^{-13}/\sqrt{\rm Hz}$.
 Using Eq.~\eqref{hfs} and 33 days of experimental results obtained in Ref.~\cite{Kennedy:2020bac}, we place a constraint on axion-gluon coupling, shown as a red line in Figure~\ref{fig:summary}.

 Hydrogen maser is one example of many frequency standards based on hyperfine structure.
 An earlier attempt to probe scalar DM based on hyperfine transitions was made by Hees et al~\cite{Hees:2016gop}, where they used measurement of rubidium ($^{87}$Rb) and cesium ($^{133}$Cs) hyperfine transitions.
-For the hyperfine structure of heavier atoms, the parametric dependence of transition frequency is similar,
+For the hyperfine structure of heavier atoms, the parametric dependence of transition frequency is similar~\cite{Safronova:2017xyt},\footnote{In this work, we take $m_p = m_n = m_N$.
+While the mass difference $m_n - m_p$ also depends on $\theta$-angle, it only provides a subleading correction.} \bea f \propto g m_e^2 \alpha^4 /m_p, \eea but the $g$-factor is replaced by that of the nucleus.
+The nuclear $g$-factor can be written as a function of nucleon $g$-factor and the spin expectation value of valence and core nucleons.
+Using the result of Ref.~\cite{Flambaum:2006ip} together with the nucleon $g$-factor computed in the chiral perturbation theory, we find \bea \frac{\partial \ln g}{\partial \ln m_\pi^2} =